-You don’t need to have a reactor for filtration media, as you can place most items in a mesh bag and place it in a high flow section of your tank.
-But, things like activated carbon and GFO will work more efficiently in a reactor.
+Most filtration media can be placed in a mesh bag and positioned in a high flow area of the tank, eliminating the need for a reactor.
+However, some items like activated carbon and GFO work more efficiently in a reactor.

-- Ceramic Media – comes in balls, bricks, and plates, depending on the type, used as a biological filter to remove ammonia, nitrites, and nitrates.
+3. Ceramic Media: Comes in various forms like balls, bricks, and plates, providing biological filtration to remove ammonia, nitrites, and nitrates.

-- Poly Filter – a combination of mechanical filter pad and chemical filtration to remove ammonia, heavy metals, and phosphate.
+4. Poly Filter: Combines mechanical filter pad and chemical filtration to eliminate ammonia, heavy metals, and phosphate.